 Estimates on the size of Gulen's fellowship vary, with conservative figures stating a following of 3 million people globally, while the international news website "Politico" assessed a support of 10 percent of Turkey's population alone, or roughly 7.5 million people.

 What else is there to know about Hizmet and Gulen?

-The majority of Turkey believes that Gulen masterminded the coup attempt, and that his organzation is a religious sect with sinister undertones, as the "Economist" magazine reported shortly after failed coup.
-Many believe that there is a major personality cult focusing on the role of Gulen; his followers claim this would amount to idolatry and is therefore nothing but gossip.
-However, the charismatic leader is apparently venerated in some bizarre ways:
+The majority of Turkey indeed believes that Gulen masterminded the coup attempt, and that his organzation is a religious sect with sinister undertones, as the "Economist" magazine reported shortly after failed coup.
+Many believe that there is a major personality cult focusing on the role of Gulen, and there are reports that the charismatic leader is apparently venerated in some bizarre ways: